Inflation -- who cares? Monetary Policy in Times of Low Attention: Monetary Policy Implications of Limited Attention

-We see from Figure \ref{fig:irf_rn} how a large negative shock to the natural rate pushes the economy to the lower bound.
-This is true for the rational-expectations model as well as the one under limited attention.
-While the reaction of the output gap is very similar in both economies, the response of inflation and inflation expectations is strikingly different.
+In both cases, the shock is large enough to push the economy to the lower bound.
+While the reaction of the output gap is very similar in both economies, the responses of inflation and inflation expectations are strikingly different.
 Initially, the muted response of inflation expectations to the adverse shock is reflected in a smaller downturn of inflation itself under limited attention.
-Thus, limited attention has a stabilizing effect on inflation.
+This captures the stabilizing effects that come with lower attention.
 The sluggish adjustment of inflation expectations in the following, however, leads to a very persistent undershooting of inflation.
-Even five years after the shock, inflation and inflation expectations are still 0.2-0.3 percentage points below their steady state levels of zero.
+Even five years after the shock, inflation and inflation expectations are still substantially below their steady state levels of zero.
 The result is a prolonged period of a binding lower bound.
-While the economy under rational expectations escapes the ELB five periods after the shock, the economy under limited attention is stuck for more than twice as long.
+While the economy under rational expectations escapes the ELB six periods after the shock, the economy under limited attention is stuck for twice as long.
 This is what I label \textit{inflation-attention trap}.
-A side-effect of these traps is that the long ELB period can lead to an output boom.
-We see in Figure \ref{fig:irf_rn} that six periods after the shock, the output gap turns positive due to low real rates and returns to its steady state value as the nominal rate escapes the ELB.
-Overall, limited attention to inflation offers a possible explanation for why several advanced economies were stuck at the ELB after the financial crisis, as well as inflation that undershoots the central banks' inflation targets, even though the initial decrease was smaller than in previous recessions and output declined significantly (\citet{del2020s}).
+A side-effect of these traps is that the long ELB period leads to an output boom.
+As discussed earlier, this (expected) output boom in the future, however, has rather small effects on the economy today if people are inattentive.

+Overall, limited attention to inflation offers a possible explanation for why several advanced economies were stuck at the ELB after the financial crisis, as well as inflation that undershot the central banks' inflation targets, even though the initial decrease was muted and output recovered quite strongly after declining severely initially (\citet{del2020s}).
 In other words, the limited-attention model can explain the \textit{missing deflation puzzle} as well as the \textit{missing inflation puzzle} (\citet{coibion2015phillips}, \citet{constancio2015understanding}).